darrenks/atlas/README.md

 Since we have seen how to foldr, we can use it to get the nth state or last state.
 Just foldr, taking the first element where index=n.
 This would need something that resembles an if statement.

-To create an if statement of the form `if a then b else c`, we could treat an non-empty list as true and an empty list as false.
+To create an if statement of the form `if a then b else c`, we could treat a non-empty list as true and an empty list as false.
 Then if we replace all elements of the list `a` with the value `b`, and finally append `c` then just taking the first element of the result would accomplish the task, because if `a` was false (empty) then the value would be `c` but if `a` was true (non empty), it would be the first element which has been replaced with `b`.

 We have ops for append and head but what about replace?
 That can be done by doing a vectorized no op.
 One way to do that is to append two elements and take the head, thus ignoring the second value.